 The town of Yacolt water system merged with Clark Public Utilities in November 2000.
 Our water sources are Well No. 403, located at the town park at 312 W. Humphrey Street, and Well Nos.
 405 and 407 at the North Clark Little League ballfields, 202 W. Christy Street.
 The town has a wellhead protection plan available through Clark Public Utilities that provides more information about our water sources.
 These wells draw water from a shallow aquifer that occurs 25 to 95 feet below the ground's surface.
+Corrosion Control Treatment Technique Violation public notifications were sent to all Yacolt Water System customers October 2022 with a follow-up letter distributed in March 2023.
 Please call us at 360-992-8022 for more information.

-Substance (measuring unit) Highest Level Allowed (MCL) Range of Level Detected MCLG Description & Origin of Substance REGULATED AT THE WELL Nitrate (ppm) 10 2.8 10 Runoff from fertilizer use; leakage from septic tanks, sewage; erosion of natural deposits REGULATED IN THE DISTRIBUTION SYSTEM Trihalomethane (ppb) 80 0.8 N/A Chlorination by-products REGULATED AT THE CONSUMERS' TAP Lead (ppb) 2019 90th percentile 15(AL) <1 - 7.4 4.2 0 Household plumbing Copper (ppm) 2019 1.3 (AL) <0.02 - 2.3 1.3 5 sites exceeded AL Household plumbing 90th percentile 1.5 ADDITIONAL SUBSTANCES OF CUSTOMER INTEREST Sodium (ppm) Calcium (ppm) Hardness (ppm) not regulated not regulated not regulated 6.53 11.9 39.3 NA NA NA Occurs naturally in soils Occurs naturally in soils Occurs naturally in soils
+Substance (measuring unit) Highest Level Allowed (MCL) Range of Level Detected MCLG Description & Origin of Substance REGULATED AT THE WELL Nitrate (ppm) 10 3 10 Runoff from fertilizer use; leakage from septic tanks, sewage; erosion of natural deposits REGULATED AT THE CONSUMERS' TAP Lead (ppb) 2022 90th percentile 15 (AL) <1 - 33 1.5 0 Household plumbing Copper (ppm) 2022 90th percentile 11 Residences sampled 1.3 (AL) <0.02 - 2.4 1.3 1.3 5 sites exceeded AL Household plumbing ADDITIONAL SUBSTANCES OF CUSTOMER INTEREST Sodium (ppm) Calcium (ppm) Hardness (ppm) not regulated not regulated not regulated 6.4 13.7 46 NA NA NA Occurs naturally in soils Occurs naturally in soils Occurs naturally in soils